Custom Analyses Guide

 2List Analysis

 List analyses are like an intelligent note-taker that keeps track of multiple items over time.
 Instead of just one current view, it builds a running list of items that match your criteria.
-Perfect for tracking all the ideas mentioned or keeping a record of important points.
+Perfect for tracking all the ideas mentioned or generating multiple new ideas.

 Example analysis